 The Orange County SPCA is proud to be a part of the solution to end the cruel practice of trapping feral cats and taking them to the shelter to be euthanized.
 With your help we can end this cruel practice and be part of a solution that not only is compassionate but effective.

-Donations of dry and canned cat food are always needed.
+Trappers and Donations to support TNR are always needed.
 Please call the OCSPCA at (714) 964-4445 or e-mail us if you can help, thank you!

 For further information on Community/Feral cats visit the following websites: